 Lastly, one of the main challenges to adopting Kubernetes is the learning curve on the Kubernetes YAML, which defines running containers.
 A third of respondents cite YAML management (30%) as the most important capability required in the application management in Kubernetes, followed by Integration (27%), secrets management (24%).

-As enterprises adopt Kubernetes, they face several challenges as with any new technology, there is typically a learning curve.
+As enterprises adopt Kubernetes deployment, they face several challenges – as with any new technology, there is typically a learning curve.
 Kubernetes, while powerful, is a fairly complex platform with several components and settings.
-As a result, it is hard to find individuals with significant expertise in operation and using Kubernetes.
+As a result, it is hard to find individuals with significant expertise in operation and using Kubernetes for enterprise needs.
 Due to its complex nature, adopters of Kubernetes typically face several challenges when operationalizing them in enterprise environments.
 Additionally, whenever a new subsystem or a component is introduced, there is always a risk of exposing new attack surface which opens the possibility for security challenges.

 The Nirmata team was early in recognizing the enterprise shift towards microservices and the adoption of containers and Kubernetes.
 Having worked with early adopters of containers, we realized the need for simplifying the operations and management of Kubernetes while giving developers the freedom to innovate.
 With Nirmata, enterprises can use our open and easy-to-adopt platform to deploy, operate, and optimize Kubernetes clusters and workloads on any infrastructure.
 Nirmata enables IT operations teams with a solution to manage and govern enterprise-wide Kubernetes clusters and workloads, while developers enjoy the freedom of a pure Kubernetes experience.